remyla/damas-core/server-php/README.md

     Rewriterule ^(.*)$ model.crud.php [QSA,L]
 </IfModule>
 ```
-Then restart Apache and the REST server should be listening for incoming queries.
+Then make Apache reload your configuration files if needed and the REST server should be listening for incoming queries.
 According to your configuration, you can access it specifying its URL, such as http://server/damas/server/model.json.php.
 You can check that it is running using a web browser or curl command line utility.